Best Sitting Position for Sacroiliac Joint Pain

 Why is SI Joint Pain Getting Worse When You Sit?

-The most common cause of SI joint problems is sitting with bad posture.
-Sitting with the shoulders hunched down or slouched can strain the SI joints.
-Additionally, your spinal discs are filled with fluid, and they prevent the vertebrae from rubbing together.
-The effects of osteoarthritis (DJD) on back pain may be exacerbated by the condition.
+The most common cause of SI joint problems is sitting with bad posture.* Sitting with the shoulders hunched down or slouched can strain the SI joints.
+Additionally, your spinal discs are filled with fluid, preventing the vertebrae from rubbing together.
+The condition may exacerbate the effects of osteoarthritis (DJD) on back pain.

 Choosing an Office Chair Cushion for SI Joint Pain